benetkiewicz/blog/_posts/2016-04-23-transitive-group-queries-in-azure-ad-graph-api.md

 categories: azure graph
 ---

 In Windows Azure Graph API, some operations on groups are transitive and others are scoped only to direct members of the group.
-So if you have a user that a member of _developers_ group, and groups _reporting_ and _admin_ contain _developers_, non-transitive operation will not tell you that your user is member of _reporting_.
+So if you have a user that is a member of _developers_ group, and groups _reporting_ and _admin_ contain _developers_, non-transitive operation will not tell you that your user is member of _reporting_.

 I needed to get all group names that user is assigned to.
 I had the following code: